moore/borromean/spec/ring.md

 When using the built in flash storage on small microcontrollers some sort of database or file system is needed.
-This both allows the management of multiple objects in flash but also preforms ware leveling on the flash to increase longevity of the storage.
+This both allows the management of multiple objects in flash but also performs ware leveling on the flash to increase longevity of the storage.

 Some RTOSes include a file systems, and there embedded databases such